ssiarhei115/Pose_tracking/README.md

 Pose estimation, or the ability to detect humans and their poses from image data, is one of the most exciting — and most difficult — topics in machine learning and computer vision.

 ## Main goal
-Develop Neural Network - based approach to estimate the quality of user yoga pose comparing to the teacher (coach) execution as reference.
+Develop Neural Network - based approach to estimate the quality of yoga-trainee pose comparing to the trainer (coach) execution as reference.
+This algorythm represents real interest for both: yoga trainer and trainee.
+Teachers can assess their students progress and correct their mistakes using visual confirmation, while yoga trainee can define how good their asanas are comparing to reference=etalon execution.

-## Models
+## Model
-keypointrcnn_resnet50_fpn

-Constructs a Keypoint R-CNN model with a ResNet-50-FPN backbone.
+Pre-trained PyTorch KeyPoint RCNN with ResNet50 backbone.

 Reference: Mask R-CNN.